 It is good practice for authors to acknowledge support for and contributions to their research in their published articles.
 This support may be financial, such as a grant or salary award; or practical, such as the use or loan of specialist facilities and equipment.
 They do this by listing the funding agency and the grant number somewhere in their article - usually the first or last page, or in the acknowledgments or footnotes section.
-Members contribute by depositing the funding acknowledgements from their publications as part of their standard metadata, together with the unique funder IDs listed in our Funder Registry.
+Members contribute by depositing the funding acknowledgements from their publications as part of their standard metadata, together with the unique funder IDs listed in the OFR.
 The deposit should include funder names, funder IDs, and associated grant numbers.

 This means that anyone can make connections, for example, to identify which funders invest in certain fields of research.
 Funding data is also used by funders to track the publications that result from their grants.